 Columbus Medical Error Lawyer Near Me 614-545-3930

 Patients turn to health care professionals and systems when routine and/or emergency medical concerns must be addressed.
 In this vulnerable state, patients find themselves at the mercy of professionals, systems, and procedures that are often lacking a checks and balances system.
-When errors in communication, diagnosis, judgement, and/or skill present themselves during treatment, patients can find themselves paying the ultimate price with their lives.
+When errors in communication, diagnosis, judgment, and/or skill present themselves during treatment, patients can find themselves paying the ultimate price with their lives.
 The recent and eye-opening study out of John Hopkins marks the first time since 1999 that this serious issue plaguing the medical community has been researched.
 The result which cannot be ignored is a frightening and preventable statistic pairing medical error and patient death.

 Medical error is not a disease; it’s a problem.
 If the CDC expanded the coding options on death certificates to include medical error that resulted in preventable death, a much clearer picture of this all too common occurrence would be available.
 The existence of such a code would show that medical error is the 3rd leading cause of death in the U.S., being surpassed only by heart disease and cancer.
 Unlike the other two leading causes, medical error results from human error and/or a breakdown in procedure or system management.
 As such, an accountable party is determinable.